Mitigating Data Absence in Federated Learning Using Privacy-Controllable Data Digests: Related Works

-Effective {\bf model aggregation} for FL training with non-IID client data distribution has been extensively studied.
-FedAvg~\cite{FedAVg:AISTATS2017} is a simple but perhaps the most widely used algorithm by aggregating local client updates via a weighted average.
-However, non-IID data harm FedAvg, lead to inferior performance, and make convergence analysis harder~\cite{FedAvg:Convergence:ICLR2020}.
-FedProx~\cite{FedProx:MLSys2020} addresses this issue by adding an $\ell_2$ regularization term with a new hyper-parameter to restrict the aggressive local client updates.
-FedNova~\cite{FedNova:NeurIPS2020} modifies the aggregation step of FedAvg by normalizing the update {\em w.r.t.} the number of training steps in each client.
-The {\em Scaffold} method~\cite{SCAFFOLD:PMLR2020} estimates the gradient update direction and then use it to tune the direction of local updates to avoid {\em client-drifts}.
-FedDyn~\cite{FedDyn:ICLR2021} adds a regularization term in local training based on a global model and the local model from the previous iteration.
-In FedBN~\cite{FedBN:ICLR2021}, BN layers are updated locally without uploading to the server.
-In \cite{RatioLoss_NonIID_AAAI2021}, a monitoring scheme infers the composition of training data in each FL round, and the impact of data imbalance is mitigated using Ratio Loss.
-Representations learned by the global and local models in both the current and previous rounds are compared in \cite{MOON:CVPR2021} to correct local training.
-The experience-driven Q-learning of FAVOR~\cite{FAVOR:INFOCOM2020} intelligently controls the client devices to participate in each FL round, which counterbalances the bias introduced by non-IID data and speeds up convergence.
+Federated Learning (FL) methods are designed to address data security and privacy issues in distributed, collaborative learning~\cite{Survey_Security_Privacy_FL_FGCS2020}.
+An FL server aggregates model updates (such as gradients) from individual clients and merges them, mitigating various data privacy and security concerns.
+Effective model aggregation for FL training with non-IID client data distribution has been extensively studied.
+FedAvg~\cite{FedAVg:AISTATS2017} is a simple, widely used algorithm that aggregates local client updates via weighted averaging.
+However, non-IID data pose challenges for FedAvg, leading to inferior performance and complicating convergence analysis~\cite{FedAvg:Convergence:ICLR2020}.
+FedProx~\cite{FedProx:MLSys2020} addresses these issues by adding an $\ell_2$ regularization term with a new hyper-parameter to restrict aggressive local client updates.
+FedNova~\cite{FedNova:NeurIPS2020} modifies the aggregation of FedAvg by normalizing updates relative to the number of training steps each client takes.
+The Scaffold method~\cite{SCAFFOLD:PMLR2020} estimates the gradient update direction and uses it to adjust the direction of local updates to prevent client drifts.
+FSL~\cite{FSL:TAI2024} leverages small amount of more representative data on the server to correct gradient updates and mitigate the drift caused by non-IID data.
+FedDyn~\cite{FedDyn:ICLR2021} and AdaBest~\cite{AdaBest} introduce a regularization term in local training based on a global model and the local model from the previous iteration.
+FedBN~\cite{FedBN:ICLR2021} updates Batch Normalization (BN) layers locally without uploading them to the moderator.
+In~\cite{RatioLoss_NonIID_AAAI2021}, a monitoring scheme infers the composition of training data in each FL training round, mitigating data imbalance effects using Ratio Loss.
+In~\cite{MOON:CVPR2021}, local training are corrected by comparing representations learned by global and local models in current and previous rounds.
+The experience-driven Q-learning of FAVOR~\cite{FAVOR:INFOCOM2020} intelligently controls client participation in FL rounds, counterbalancing biases introduced by non-IID data.
+While these methods address data imbalance problems, none specifically focus on the critical issues of client data absence.

-Training data privacy can also be preserved by image mixing, data distillation and augmentation~\cite{Survey:Img:Mix:Data:Aug}; for examples, see works such as InstaHide~\cite{InstaHide}, DataMix~\cite{DataMix}, and XORMixUp~\cite{XORMixUp}.
-The core idea of XORMixUp is to collect encoded samples from other clients, and the decoding provides synthetic samples until an IID set is obtained for model training.
-Here, both the encoding and decoding procedures follow bit-wise XOR to ensure data privacy.